 If these were sent to you in advance, you will need to make sure you have them when you get to the park.
-Otherwise you will have to go back the hotel room and get them.
+Otherwise, you will have to go back to the hotel room and get them.

 Your phone you will likely remember, but you will also have it out a lot.
 Between booking the extra fast passes using our FastPass Strategy, to just wanting to take pictures of every cool thing you will see, your battery will die on you.

 Don’t get caught with a dead phone halfway through your day.

 Grab a portable battery charger and make sure you don’t miss any amazing picture moments.

 If you aren’t attaching a credit card to your Magic Band (which isn’t a bad idea, since it’s one more thing to carry around) then you will want to make sure you have enough cash and credit on you to buy your snacks, meals and other gift shop buys for each of the parks.